-That Thing I Told
+That Thing I Told You About (TYA)

 A WLCM Joy Labs project, TYA serves as a hub for all those things your friends say you’ve just gotta try/watch/read/listen to.
 It lives or dies by the network effect.
 Only by offering value will it become habitual to use and attract a community.